nicolaskruchten/nicolaskruchten.github.io/_posts/2018-02-04-seriation.md

 One of the problems with agglomerative clustering is that it doesn’t actually place the rows in a definite order, it merely constrains the space of possible orderings.
 Take three items A, B and C. If you ignore reflections, there are three possible orderings: ABC, ACB, BAC.
 If clustering them gives you ((A+B)+C) as a tree, you know that C can’t end up between A and B, but it doesn’t tell you which way to flip the A+B cluster.
 It doesn’t tell you if the ABC ordering will lead to a clearer-looking heatmap than the BAC ordering.

-Here we meet our first seriation algorithm: [Optimal Leaf Ordering][olo].
+Here we meet our first seriation algorithm: [Optimal Leaf Ordering (OLO)][olo].
 This algorithm starts with the output of an agglomerative clustering algorithm and produces a unique ordering, one that flips the various branches of the dendrogram around so as to minimize the sum of dissimilarities between adjacent leaves.
 Here is the result of applying Optimal Leaf Ordering to the same clustering result as the heatmap above:

 ![](http://nicolas.kruchten.com/seriation/clustered_olo.png)
 <br />Agglomerative clustering with Optimal Leaf Ordering

 The effect is quite dramatic: much of the jagginess of the original clustered heatmap is gone, and the perceptive reader is likely able to guess what the underlying pattern of the dataset is.
-That said, it’s not exactly crystal clear yet.
+It’s not exactly crystal clear yet, but clearly it's an improvement over arbitrarily ordering clustered rows and columns, just like the latter was an improvement over arbitrarily-ordered rows and columns.

 ## Travelling Salespeople